NEOMED Early Assurance Pathway (formerly Bacc/M.D.)

 - Maintain a 3.4 BCPM GPA or higher in all science and math courses with an earned grade of ‘C’ or higher

 - Complete a bachelor’s degree program, NEOMED prerequisite courses, as well as all courses required of the Early Assurance Pathway

 - Be enrolled in 12 or more credit hours each semester upon admission

-- Take the MCAT by the date you are advised prior to starting at NEOMED, earning a minimum score of 500 or 505 depending on your Organic Chemistry grades.
+- Take the MCAT by July 31st of the preceding year to be eligible for admission to NEOMED (typically the summer before senior year).
+Earn a minimum score of 500 or 505 depending on your Organic Chemistry grades.
 Details here

 - BIOL 111 Principles of Biology I w/Lab